San Clemente, Orange County, California

 San Onofre Nuclear Generating Station (SONGS) is a 2,200MW, twin nuclear reactor power station.
 It is located approximately 6.5km south-east of San Clemente in Orange County, California, US.

 The plant was expected to resume operations only after receiving permission from the Nuclear Regulatory Commission, an independent agency of the US Government.
 However, AECOM and EnergySolutions were awarded a contract in December 2016 to decommission the nuclear generating station.

-As licensee, Edison International subsidiary SCE is responsible for the management and operations of the plant.
+As a licensee, Edison International subsidiary SCE is responsible for the management and operations of the plant.
 SCE has a 78.21% working interest in the project.

-Sempra Energy subsidiary San Diego Gas & Electric and the city of Riverside respectively own 20% and 1.79% of the plant.
+Sempra Energy subsidiary San Diego Gas & Electric and the city of Riverside own 20% and 1.79% of the plant, respectively.

 Consent for the installation of unit one, a three-loop pressurised water reactor from Westinghouse, for the SONGS project was given in 1963.
 Construction started in 1964 and unit one was put into commercial operation in January 1968.
 It was permanently taken out of service in November 1992.

 Decommissioning of unit one was started in 1999 and most of its structures and facilities were removed from the site by 2008.
 The decommissioning required an investment of $460m.

 Permit for the installation of units two and three was granted in October 1973.
 Construction commenced in 1974 and was accomplished in 1981.

 Unit two was brought online in August 1983, while unit three started generating electricity in April 1984.
 The units required an investment of $4.5bn.

 San Onofre nuclear power plant was built on an 84-acre site leased from the US Marine Corps’ Camp Pendleton.
 The plant’s existing two units are two-loop pressurised water reactors.

-Each unit was capable of generating up to 1,100MW of power, which is enough to meet the needs of 700,000 average homes.
+Each unit was capable of generating up to 1,100MW of power, which was enough to meet the needs of 700,000 average homes.

-The plant’s four steam generators, two each for units two and three3, were replaced in 2010 and 2011 respectively.
+The plant’s four steam generators, two each for units two and three, were replaced in 2010 and 2011 respectively.
 The original steam turbine generators were manufactured by English Electric, a British industrial manufacturer that became defunct in 1968.